FARÈS K MOUSSA

 UPCOMING TOURS & TALKS

-Tunisia boasts excellently preserved sites from the Carthaginian, Roman & Byzantinian period, including most of the few surviving examples of Punic architecture in the world.
-To the south, on the northern fringes of the Sahara desert, oases, and Amazigh villages perched in the mountains and cut into the rock (where Star Wars was filmed!) are easily accessible.
+Tunisia boasts excellently preserved sites from the Roman & Byzantinian period, including some of the few surviving examples of Libyco-Punic architecture in the world, as well as probably the best Roman mosaic collections in the world.
+To the south, on the fringes of the Sahara desert, oases, and Amazigh ('Berber') villages beautifully perched in the mountains and cut into the rock are easily accessible (as are the various locations where films such as Star Wars, Indiana Jones and Raiders of the Lost Ark and English Patient were filmed!).

 What drives humans to be so culturally creative, yet so destructive?
 These workshops explore themes, ranging from the origins of culture and conciousness to iconoclasm & dsytopian hyper-realities.
 Drawing from philosophy, anthropology, archaeology, theology, History of Art & Thought, Farès employs an elenctic (or "Socratic") method in small groups (up to 12 people) to collectively explore, fathom & decipher some of the greatest paradoxes which also define humanity.